liuyuchenzh/webpack-upload-plugin/README.md

 This is a plugin for [webpack](https://github.com/webpack/webpack).

-The main aim is to provide a tool to upload js/css files used in html to cdn, and then replace the reference with the corresponding cdn url.
+The main aim is to provide a tool to upload js/css/img/font used in html (or template in other language) to cdn, and then replace the reference with the corresponding cdn url.

 ## Environment requirement